Search

 • Wear high-top boots fully laced to prevent sparks from entering into the boots.

-• Use fire-resistant boot protectors or spats strapped around the pant legs and boot tops, to prevent sparks from bouncing in the top of the boots.
+• Use flame-resistant boot protectors or spats strapped around the pant legs and boot tops to prevent sparks from bouncing in the top of the boots.

 • Remove all ignition sources such as matches and butane lighters from pockets.
 Hot welding sparks may light the matches or ignite leaking lighter fuel.

-• Using a shield can help keep any sparks spray away from your clothing.
+• Using a shield can help keep any spark spray away from your clothing.

 • Wear leather aprons to protect your chest and lap from sparks when standing or sitting.